-In \S 3.4, we describe how to construct resolution of singularities in the monomial case, the only remaining task to complete the algorithm.
-In characteristic zero, this can be done easily and purely from the combinatorial data obtained by looking at the monomial in consideration, manifested as the invariant ``$\Gamma$''.
+In \S 3.4, we discuss the procedure of constructing resolution of singularities in the monomial case, the only remaining task to complete the classical algorithm.
+In characteristic zero, this can be done easily and purely from the combinatorial data obtained by looking at the monomial in consideration, manifested as the invariant $\Gamma$.

 The strand ``$\inv_{\mathrm{classic}}$'' a priori depends on the choice of the hypersurfaces of maximal contact we take in the process of weaving, and it is a priori only locally defined.
 However, the strand ``$\inv_{\mathrm{classic}}$'' is actually independent of the choice, and hence it is globally well-defined.
-This can be shown classically by the so-called Hironaka's trick, or more recently by W{\l}odarczyk's ``homogenization'' or by the first author's ``differential saturation''.
-Therefore, the process of resolution of singularities, where we take the center of blow up to be the maximum locus of ``$\inv_{\mathrm{classic}}$'' (plus invariant ``$\Gamma$'' in the monomial case), is also globally well-defined.
-This is how we overcome shortcoming (2) of the key inductive lemma, achieving the globalization in \S 3.5.
+This can be shown classically by the so-called Hironaka's trick, or more recently by inserting W{\l}odarczyk's ``homogenization'' or the first author's ``differential saturation'' into the construction of the modification.
+Therefore, the process of resolution of singularities, where we take the center of blow up to be the maximum locus of ``$\inv_{\mathrm{classic}}$'', is also globally well-defined.
+This is how we overcome shortcoming \textcircled{ 2} of the key inductive lemma, accomplishing the globalization of the algorithm in \S 3.5.